About the Pre-Prep & Nursery School

 The first years of education at Bromsgrove, that is Nursery and Reception, are called the Early Years Foundation Stage.
-The Early Years Foundation Stage prepares children for learning in Key Stage 1 and follows the statutory framework for the Early Years Foundation Stage and the Practice Guidance for the EYFS.
-The Early Years Foundation Stage Curriculum consists of six areas of learning: Personal, Social and Emotional Development; Communication, Language and Literacy; Problem Solving, Reasoning and Numeracy; Knowledge and Understanding of the World; Physical Development; Creative Development.
+The Early Years Foundation Stage prepares children for learning in Key Stage 1 and concentrates on 7 areas split between prime and specific areas of learning.
+The prime areas of learning are:

-Following this we have three Reception classes, each taught by a qualified teacher and a full-time qualified assistant.
+Following the Nursery we have three Reception classes, each taught by a qualified teacher and a full-time qualified assistant.
 We participate in the government funded 'Early Years Entitlement' which is offered to 3 and 4 year old children.

 Reception, Year 1 and Year 2 are based in the main part of the old house, where the modern facilities sit alongside the sympathetically restored period features of the original stately home.

 Each of the three year groups in the Pre-Preparatory School is divided into 3 parallel classes with highly qualified teachers and classroom assistants.
 The school follows, but is not restricted by, the National Curriculum.
 Learning is enhanced and enriched by an exciting and creative curriculum which follows on from the Early Years Foundation Stage.